 Marriage Tip #11

 My relationship with God has to come first in my priority list, and my husband is an intentional second to that.
 This does not mean that I don’t love my kids and don’t take care of them.
 Of course, I do.
-They are all my blessings, whom I love and cherish dearly.
+They are all my blessings, whom I love and cherish dearly in different ways.

 Marriage Tip #12

 I have to be intentional in my positive thoughts about myself, my husband, and my marriage.
 Yep.
-Daily affirmations is a must for me.
+Daily affirmations are a must.
+Our thoughts will drive our actions.

 Marriage Tip #13